nadchif/html-duration-picker.js/CONTRIBUTING.md

 7. Wait for the maintainer to respond.

-Thank you for you for your awesome contribution :-)
+Thank you for your awesome contribution  :smiley: